github/docs/content/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/upgrading-from-dependabotcom-to-github-native-dependabot.md

 Dependabot Preview has been shut down as of August 3rd, 2021.
 In order to keep getting Dependabot updates, please migrate to GitHub-native Dependabot.

-Open pull requests from Dependabot Preview will remain open, including the pull request to upgrade to GitHub-native Dependavot, but the bot itself will no longer work on your {% data variables.product.prodname_dotcom %} accounts and organizations.
+Open pull requests from Dependabot Preview will remain open, including the pull request to upgrade to GitHub-native Dependabot, but the bot itself will no longer work on your {% data variables.product.prodname_dotcom %} accounts and organizations.

 {% endwarning %}